kade-shiro/kade-shiro.github.io/projects/band.md

 labels:
   - Marching Band
   - Teamwork
-summary: I was in the UH Manoa Marching Band during my freshman year.
+summary: I was in the UH Manoa Marching Band during my freshman year
 ---

 I've been doing band for 7 years and participated in marching band for 5 years.
 I started marching during my freshman year at Castle High